top of page

 Subscribe to Physics to God on YouTube, Apple Podcasts, or Spotify.

-Eternal Inflation Explained: How It Creates Bubble Universes and a Multiverse
+Eternal Inflation Multiverse: How It Creates Bubble Universes

 Multiverse scientists support the Varied Multiverse Premise - the claim that the constants vary from universe to universe - by using fine tu